kcivey/dc-ocf/README.md

 ## Download committees

-Go to https://efiling.ocf.dc.gov/Disclosure and select "Principle Campaign Committee" and the election year, then click "Search".
+Go to [Registrant Disclosure Search](https://efiling.ocf.dc.gov/Disclosure) and select "Principle Campaign Committee" and the election year, then click "Search".
 Click the dropdown next to "Export" and select "CSV".
 A file named "RegistrantDisclosureSearchResult.csv" will